darksoil-studio/p2p-shipyard/docs/guides/overview.md

 Distributed apps have some unique qualities:

 - Offline-first, they work even when internet connectivity is unreliable.
-- Resilient to censorship, making it difficult for centralized actors to can shut them down.
+- Resilient to censorship, making it difficult for centralized actors to shut them down.
-- Transparent and immutable, perfectly suited for cases where an ecosystem of organizations benefits from verifiable accountability.
+- Transparent and immutable, perfectly suited for cases where an ecosystem of organizations benefit from verifiable accountability.

 But!
 Building peer-to-peer apps can be really hard.
 Having a distributed network of peers instead of a centralized server that you maintain makes it hard to understand and monitor the state of the app.

 Furthermore, there aren't a lot of resources out there to help developers have a smooth building experience.

-This is why built p2p Shipyard. **It's an all-included development suite for building peer-to-peer apps**.
+This is why built p2p Shipyard. **It's an all-inclusive development suite for building peer-to-peer apps**.

 ## Tech stack